Kumano Kodō: Imperial pilgrimages

 Gyuba-doji, a statue of the young Emperor Kazan on pilgrimage riding a horse and a cow.
 The emperor named the area Chikatsuyu.

 The first imperial visit to the area is said to have been the Kumano Gokou by Emperor Uda in 908 during the mid-Heian period.
 The term Kumano Gokou (熊野御幸) refers to the emperor's pilgrimage to Kumano, which took place 94 times over a period of 374 years until the Kumano Gokou of Emperor Kameyama in 1281.

 In the 11th and 12th centuries, the retired emperors of the Insei period began to make repeated pilgrimages to Kumano.
 It is said that the beginning of frequent pilgrimages to the three Kumano mountains began with the retired Emperor Shirakawa's Kumano Gokou in 1090.
 In total, Emperor Shirakawa made nine visits to Kumano.
 This led to an upsurge in the number of empresses and other court ladies and nobles accompanying the emperor and the Cloistered Emperor, and later to independent Kumano pilgrimages among the Kyoto nobility.
 Later, Emperor Go-Shirakawa also made 33 visits to Kumano.

 According to the diary of Fujiwara no Teika, who accompanied Emperor Go-Toba on his Kumano pilgrimage in 1201 during the Kamakura period (1185-1333), the journey was made on foot in principle, with luggage carried on horseback, and the roads were maintained accordingly.
 During this period, the shrine was worshipped by the Minamoto and Taira clans, and was visited by Ippen and Mongaku, priests of the Heian and Kamakura periods.
 Hojo Masako, wife of Minamoto no Yoritomo, also made two pilgrimages to Kumano on her way to Kyoto from Kamakura.
 Furthermore, after the Jokyu Disturbance (1221), local samurai also began to make pilgrimages.

 Kumano Sanzan

 Nachi Falls in the background of the Kumano Nachi Taisha shrine complex.
 The pagoda is Seiganto-ji.

-The three great shrines which enshrine each of the Kumano Gongen are the guiding destinations of the pilgrimage.
-Each shrine has a particular focus for the benefits that the gods convey and the fortunes they bestow on the past, present, and future respectively.
-The shrines are highly visited today by visitors travelling via car, bus, and on foot.
+The three shrines which enshrine each of the Kumano Gongen are the guiding destinations of the pilgrimage.
+The shrines are visited today by visitors travelling via car, bus, and on foot.